 ADI produces broadband chipsets incorporating the Company's ADSL technology pursuant to an agreement entered into between ADI and the Company in 1993.
 The Company's relationship with ADI enables the Company to take advantage of ADI's ASIC and digital signal processor and analog integrated circuit manufacturing capabilities.
 Pursuant to its agreement with ADI, the Company received development funding from ADI to create software, which it licensed to ADI for ADI's digital signal processors.
 The Company receives a royalty from ADI for every ADSL Chipset sold by ADI.
-In 1994 and 1995, the Company and ADI entered into additional agreements to expand their relationship to include the development funding from ADI accounted for approximately 23% of the Company's total revenue.
+In 1994 and 1995, the Company and ADI entered into additional agreements to expand their relationship to include the development and marketing of chipsets for HFC and VDSL data communications.
+In 1995, ADI accounted for approximately 23% of the Company's total revenue.
 As of June 30, 1996, the Company had not received any revenue from sales of ADSL Chipsets.